Statistical and Computational Complexities of BFGS Quasi-Newton Method for Generalized Linear Models: Convergence analysis in the low SNR regime: Population loss

-The above theorem shows that the iterates of BFGS converge globally at a linear rate to the optimal solution of \eqref{opt_problem}.
-This result is of interest as it illustrates the iterates generated by BFGS converge globally without any line search scheme and the stepsize is fixed as $\eta_k = 1$ for any $k \geq 0$.
-Moreover, the initial point $\theta_0$ could be any vector and there is no restriction on the distance between $\theta_0$ and optimal solution $\hat{\theta}$.
-Most analyses of quasi-Newton methods require the initial point $\theta_0$ to be in a local neighborhood of $\hat{\theta}$ to guarantee the linear or superlinear convergence rate, without line-search.
+Theorem~\ref{theorem_1} shows that the iterates of BFGS converge globally at a linear rate to the optimal solution of \eqref{opt_problem}.
+This result is of interest as it illustrates the iterates generated by BFGS converge globally without any line search scheme and the step size is fixed as $\eta_k = 1$ for any $k \geq 0$.
+Moreover, the initial point $\theta_0$ is arbitrary and there is no restriction on the distance between $\theta_0$ and the optimal solution $\hat{\theta}$.

-Note that the cost of computing the initial Hessian inverse approximation matrix $H_0 = \nabla^{2}{f(\theta_0)}^{-1}$ is $\mathcal{O}(d^3)$, but this is only required for the first iteration and it is not required for $k \geq 1$ as for those iterates we update the Hessian inverse approximation matrix $H_k$ based on the BFGS update in \eqref{Hessian_update} at a computational cost of $\mathcal{O}(d^2)$.
-In fact, for the first iterate even an approximation of $H_0 = \nabla^{2}{f(\theta_0)}^{-1}$, which could possibly require a cost less than $\mathcal{O}(d^3)$, is sufficient.

-Note that the result in Theorem~\ref{theorem_1} does not specify the exact complexity of BFGS for solving problem\eqref{opt_problem}, as the contraction factors $r_k$ are not explicitly given.
-In the following theorem, we show that for $q \geq 4$, the linear rate contraction factors $\{r_k\}_{k = 0}^{\infty}$ also converge linearly to a fixed point contraction factor $r_*$ determined by the parameter $q$.